garikcareer/garikcareer/README.md

 <div id="about" align="center">
   <details open>
     <summary><h2>🤵About me </h2></summary>
-    <p>My name is Garik Arutyunyan.
-A software developer graduated with two diplomas of Graduated with Bachelor of Science in Computer Science and Associate in Science with Applied Computing from Rochester Institute of Technology.
-Born deaf and use hearing aids to hear sounds, able to speak English or Russian fluently.
-As well I do sign language.
+    <p>My name is Garik.
+I am software engineer, graduated with two diplomas of Graduated with Bachelor of Science in Computer Science and Associate in Science with Applied Computing from Rochester Institute of Technology.
+I was born deaf and use hearing aids to hear sounds.
+Speak English, sign language or Russian fluently.
 I am passionate to work on solving problems, engineering projects and learn new topics.
 Currently full-time employee at Citi.
 My hobbies are fitness, judo and outdoor activities.</p>
   <a href="#"><img src="https://media.giphy.com/media/SWoSkN6DxTszqIKEqv/giphy.gif" width="700" height="400"/></a>
   </details>
 </div>